5 min read

 Inseego Corp Q4 2019 Earnings call (4/20)

 Lastly, I want to mention one other aspect of the coronavirus situation.
-We’ve seen a sudden increase in demand from several of our carrier and shell customers for our products.
-This increase is driven by many businesses mandating work-from-home policies as a result of the outbreak, and they want MiFi, secured and reliable connectivity for the remote employees.
+We’ve seen a sudden increase in demand from several carriers and shell customers for our products.
+This increase is driven by many businesses mandating work-from-home policies due to the outbreak, and they want MiFi, secured and reliable connectivity for remote employees.
 We are working with our contract manufacturer, Foxconn, to fulfill this upside demand.

 Ice Electronics Corp Annual Meeting (3/11)

-But now with this 5G rollout and as it intersects with this COVID-19 crisis, there may be some constraints for some of the passive and discrete components that we had some challenges with, say, a year ago.
-And like I say, it’s not an immediate issue, but we foresee talking to our channel partners that these 2 events combined together could impact future availability.
+But now, with this 5G rollout and as it intersects with this COVID-19 crisis, there may be some constraints for some of the passive and discrete components that we had some challenges with, say, a year ago.
+And like I say, it’s not an immediate issue, but we foresee talking to our channel partners that these two events combined could impact future availability.

 More like this